-In 2010, UW-Whitewater adopted the Essential Learning Outcomes from the Association of American Colleges and Universities as our baccalaureate learning outcomes for our campus.
+In 2018, UW-Whitewater reaffirmed the Essential Learning Outcomes from the Association of American Colleges and Universities as our baccalaureate learning outcomes for our institution.
 All students seeking a bachelor's degree are expected to achieve the UW-Whitewater Essential Learning Outcomes through their studies in general education, their major and minor, their elective courses, and through experiences gained in co-curricular and extra-curricular activities.

 These ELOs are:

 Knowledge of Human Cultures and the Physical and Natural World